 The Bill of Rights are the first 10 amendments to the US Constitution.
 They are frequently cited as a way to limit the power of the federal government.
 The first two amendments read:

-1st Amendment: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.
+1st Amendment: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.2nd Amendment: A well regulated Militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed.

 Notice how these amendments specify what the government is NOT allowed to do.
 In our recipe example above it was realized that there are an infinite number of things the software will not do.
 We cannot possible specify them all.
 The same goes for requirements for the government.
 The Bill of Rights attempts to limit the government by specifying things the government is not allowed to do.
 Again, there are infinite number of items that could be specified detailing what the government should not be allowed to do.
 The Bill of Rights were an expansion of government power - not a restriction.
 The Bill of Rights are very explicit in exactly stating a few restrictions on government.
 To truly restrict government power, the Bill of Rights would have explicitly stated, very clearly, only the permissible actions of government.